appc/spec/SPEC.md

 1. The **[App Container Image](#app-container-image)** defines: how files are assembled together into a single image, verified on download and placed onto disk to be run.

-2. The **[App Container Executor](#app-container-executor)** defines: how applications are grouped into execution units and the environment they are run inside (including, for example, filesystem layout, resource constraints, and networking).
+2. **[App Container Image Discovery](#app-container-image-discovery)** defines: how to take a name like `example.com/reduce-worker` and translate that into a downloadable image.

-    * The [Pod Manifest](#pod-manifest) defines how one or more App Container Images are grouped into a deployable, executable unit.
+3. The **[App Container Pod](#app-container-pods-pods)** (or "Pod") defines: how one or more App Container Images are grouped into a deployable, executable unit.

-    * The [Metadata Service](#app-container-metadata-service) defines how an app can introspect and get a cryptographically verifiable identity from the execution environment.
+4. The **[App Container Executor](#app-container-executor)** defines: how pods are executed and the environment they are run inside (including, for example, filesystem layout, resource constraints, and networking).

-3. **[App Container Image Discovery](#app-container-image-discovery)** defines: how to take a name like `example.com/reduce-worker` and translate that into a downloadable image.
+    * The [Metadata Service](#app-container-metadata-service) defines how apps within pods can introspect and get a cryptographically verifiable identity from the execution environment.

 ## Example Use Case